wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 **2. Desktop-First** designs target desktop layouts first (starting with largest desktop sizes) with the goal of defining all possible content that can fit on large platforms.
 As less and less real-estate becomes available (smaller desktops, laptops, tablets, and small mobile devices), content is removed and/or rearranged to fit on those platforms.
 With desktop-first, there's no guarantee the user experience will be optimal or acceptable on smaller platforms and mobile devices.

 For better or worst, most of the web designs we see these days are **desktop-first**.
 They seem to be easier to create when people are short on budget or in a rush.
 I honestly can't remember the last time I encountered a true mobile-first design.
 Therefore, the designs below are **desktop-first**.
 As we proceed through the code in the sections below, we'll follow the desktop-first strategy there as well.
 So here we go.
-Here are the designs for a simple responsive site:
+Here are the designs for a simple responsive site that we'll be building in Part Two:

 <br>